geshu18/app/Getting-Started-for-a-ASP.NET-CORE-2.0-WebApp.md

 ### Option 2:
 Set instrumentation key into environment variable `APPINSIGHTS_INSTRUMENTATIONKEY`.

-Both the above options work only if Application Insights is enabled is code with UseApplicationInsights() extension.
-As of now its not supported with AddApplicationInsightsTelemetry() as mentioned [here](https://github.com/Microsoft/ApplicationInsights-aspnetcore/issues/605)
+Both the above options work only if Application Insights is enabled in code with the `UseApplicationInsights()` extension.
+As of now it's not supported with `AddApplicationInsightsTelemetry()` as mentioned [here].(https://github.com/Microsoft/ApplicationInsights-aspnetcore/issues/605)

 ### Option 3:
 Add instrumentation key in code while enabling ApplicationInsights instrumentation.
 See the following section.